 Figure IS-1.
 Percent impervious cover by subwatershed (HUC-12) as of 2015.

-Data Source: UNH Complex Systems Research Center.
+Data Source: UNH Earth Systems Research Center.

 Why This Matters

 Impervious surfaces are man-made features, such as parking lots, roads, and buildings, that do not allow precipitation to infiltrate into the ground.
 When precipitation falls on impervious surfaces, it runs off those surfaces carrying pollutants and sediments into nearby waterways.
 Watersheds reach a tipping point around 10% impervious cover (Mallin et al. 2000), beyond which water quality impacts become increasingly severe.